advzr/fglrxFanSpeedControl/README.md

 verbose=1 makes the script show more output during its work.
 It may be usefull in order to understand how it works.
 If you don't want that much output, you can change it to "verbose=0".

 checkInterval=10 means that the script will check the GPU temperature every 10 seconds.
 Change it to whatever you like.
-However too small check interval will cause the fan speed change too often and that can be annoying.

 The fan speed is calculated in per cents using a parabolic function.
 The formula is as follows:
 $currentTemp * $currentTemp * $coefficient / 1000 + $constant